-Read our Blog I've receive the coronavirus vaccine by Heather, living with Crohn's.
+Read our Blog I've received the coronavirus vaccine by Heather, living with Crohn's.

 Being on an immunosuppressant medicine for your Crohn's or Colitis does not mean that you don't have an immune system.

 Being on certain immunosuppressant medicines may make the vaccine less effective.
 Your immune system is still able to fight off infections, just not quite as well as other people.
 Therefore you are still able to have vaccines that are not 'live' vaccines, no matter what medicine you take for your Crohn's or Colitis.
 None of the COVID-19 vaccines are classed as live - including the AstraZeneca vaccine, as it has been altered so that it can't replicate.